omarxs2/react-nodejs-gke/README.md

 4- Create a simple trigger on cloud build whenever you push on main branch (sample code at ``` trigger.json ```)

-5- Make any change on your code and push from localhost (like vscode) and the trigger will handle next steps
+5- Make any change on your code and push from localhost (like vscode) and the trigger will handle next steps, to push:

 ``` change anything in the code ```

 ``` git add . ```

 ``` git commit -m "new commit" ```

 ``` git push ```

 # Automated Steps